 - How much to plant: Grow 1 costmary plant for culinary use.
 Use costmary in small quantities; it can be overpowering.

 - Companion planting: Costmary is an aggressive grower; it has a rhizome root system that can crowd out other plants growing nearby.

 - Watering: Grow costmary in soil that is kept evenly moist.

 - Feeding: Plant costmary in loamy, humus-rich soil.
 No additional fertilizer is needed.
 Add aged compost to the planting bed ahead of planting.

 - Care: Costmary can look leggy if not clipped back. : For more foliage, discourage flowering.
-When plant flowers, cut costmary back to 3 or 4 inches above the soil; it will fill back out in a few weeks.
+When the plant flowers, cut costmary back to 3 or 4 inches above the soil; it will fill back out in a few weeks.
 Divide plants every 3 years.

 - Container growing: Costmary can be grown in a pot 12 inches wide and deep.

 - Winter growing: Costmary will die back to the ground in cold winter regions; it will re-sprout in spring.
 Grow plants indoors in containers during winter.

 - Pests and diseases: Costmary is usually not bothered by pests or diseases.

 - When to harvest: Harvest young costmary leaves as needed.
 The oils in the leaves are strongest before flowering.